bbcrown/FluxPuppy/README.md

-# FluxPuppy Wireless
+# FluxPuppy
-Android Interface to Licor LI-820 and LI-840 gas analyzers using Bluetooth
+Android Interface to Licor LI-820 and LI-840 gas analyzers using Bluetooth and USB ports